odoo-dev/odoo/doc/howtos/rdtraining/02_setup.rst

 There are multiple ways to install Odoo depending on the intended use case.

 This document attempts to describe the installation options for an internal Odoo R&D developer.
-We assume that you are installing your development environment on an Odoo standard laptop with Linux Mint installed and up-to-date.
+We assume that you are installing your development environment on a standard Odoo laptop with Linux Mint installed and up-to-date.
 At the time of writing, we are using a vanilla Linux Mint 20 (Ubuntu 20.04) as a starting point.